JustCh3cco-19/errormeasurement/README.md

 - The standard deviation of the function

 # Data Download
 ## The code also provides an option to download the user-entered data.
 To do this, the user must click the "Download Data" button.
-The code creates a text file with the user-entered data and downloads it to the user's computer.
+The code creates a text file with the user-entered data and downloads it into the user's computer.

 # Requirements
 ## The code requires the following prerequisites: